Dark Mode Light Mode

 What Echelon's update means for you

-This news came to light earlier this week via blog post by Roberto Viola, of the popular QZ Fitness app that connects Echelon machines to third-party fitness platforms like Peloton, Strava, and Apple HealthKit.
+This news came to light earlier this week via blog post by Roberto Viola, developer of the popular QZ Fitness app that connects Echelon machines to third-party fitness platforms like Peloton, Strava, and Apple HealthKit.
 According to Viola, the firmware update fundamentally changed how Echelon devices operate, what amounts to a digital hostage situation.
 Users are rightfully annoyed.

 The subscription trap

 This new server-dependency conveniently funnels users toward Echelon's subscription service, which starts at $39.99 per month (with the first month free).
 This way, what was once a one-time equipment purchase with full functionality is now yet another source of subscription rot.
 And you know how I feel about that.
-It sure does feel like a scam when features that were once included with purchase are being carved out and sold as ongoing .
+It sure does feel like a when features that were once included with purchase are being carved out and sold as ongoing services.

 If you ask me, this update is a collision of two of the most infuriating trends in modern technology: the unnecessary internet-dependency of basic appliances and the creeping subscription-ization of features that should be included outright.
 I shouldn't need to connect my dishwasher to the Cloud, you know?
-I find these “smart” features frequently make devices less reliable and more vulnerable to failure, as a simple network outage can render perfectly functional hardware unusable.
+I these “smart” features frequently make devices less reliable and more vulnerable to failure, as a simple network outage can render perfectly functional hardware unusable.

 Now, Echelon users can no longer exercise during internet outages, a basic expectation for home gym equipment.
-More troubling, if Echelon were to go out of business or decide to discontinue server support, all updated machines would be useless, regardless of their physical condition.
+More troubling, if Echelon were to go out of business or decide to discontinue server , all updated machines would be useless, regardless of their physical condition.

 What do you think so far?